 State Engineering Entrance Examinations

 If you wish to study near home, then you can always apply for state engineering entrance examinations.
 These examinations provide admissions into the best government institutes and give preference to those students who meet the domicile requirements.
 Some states also give admissions through JEE Main.
-These states use the All India ranks to allot seats and simply conduct the counselling based on a specified eligibility criteria as announced the the state authorities.
+These states use the All India ranks to allot seats and simply conduct the counselling based on a specified eligibility criteria as announced the state authorities.

 States offering partial admissions through JEE Main